btcpayserver/btcpayserver-doc/HardwareDeployment.md

 # Hardware Deployment

 Andreas Antonopoulos tells us "Not your keys, not your Bitcoin".
-I would like to propose another Bitcoin axiom "Not your hardware, not your node".
+Here's another Bitcoin axiom "Not your hardware, not your node".
 In order to be truly self-sovereign and trustless you should consider running your node(s) on your own hardware and internet connection.
-BTCPayServer is an excellent way to run Bitcoin & Lightning nodes because you also get merchant capabilities.
+BTCPayServer is an excellent way to run Bitcoin & Lightning nodes because not only do your nodes help validate the network your also get merchant capabilities.
 To that end here are instructions to install and host your very own BTCPay Server.

 The process is basically the following: